python/devguide/getting-started/pull-request-lifecycle.rst

 .. note::

-    A change that needs an entry in "What's New in Python", is very likely not suitable for inclusion in a maintenance release.
+    A change that needs an entry in "What's New in Python" is very likely not suitable for inclusion in a maintenance release.

 How to add a NEWS entry